What is Seville (Spain) like?

 Spanish culture – The Siesta, diner times, etc

 Everyone knows about the “siesta”.
 In actual fact, not every place in Spain has an afternoon siesta where everything closes down…but in Sevilla they do.
 In the early afternoon (2ish) you’ll suddenly see storefronts closing up.
-The streets are usually very quiet at this time and we’ve found that it’s the best time to do our grocery shopping (grocery stores don’t close for siesta).
+The streets are usually very quiet at this time and we’ve found that it’s the best time to do our grocery shopping (the large grocery stores don’t close for siesta).
 Around 6pm things open up again and you’ll see locals back out on the street, shopping or going for a beer at the many little bars and restaurants.
 Prime time for diner is around 9pm (if you go to a restaurant around 8pm it will often be empty) but you’ll often see people walking into a restaurant at 11pm.
 Part of the reason for these hours in Sevilla is the heat (which I’ll mention below).

 Tapas restaurants are everywhere, flamenco is a big thing and not just for tourists – the Bienal is a bi-annual festival bringing together some of the best flamenco musicians and dancers (the month-long festival just ended yesterday, October 2nd, in Sevilla).
 You can go to bars and hear musicians playing guitar and see locals dancing flamenco.
 All the cultural things that Spain in known for is alive and well in Sevilla.